 If melanoma has been diagnosed and has any concerning features (such as being at least a certain thickness), a sentinel lymph node biopsy is often done to see if it has spread to nearby lymph nodes, which in turn might affect treatment options.
 This test can be used to find the lymph nodes that are likely to be the first place the melanoma would go if it has spread.
 These lymph nodes are called sentinel nodes (they stand sentinel, or watch, over the tumor, so to speak).

-To find the sentinel lymph node (or nodes), the doctor injects a small amount of a radioactive substance (and sometimes a blue dye) into the area of the melanoma.
-After an hour or so, the doctor checks for radioactivity in the lymph node areas near the tumor.
-Once the radioactive area is found, a small incision is made.
-The lymph nodes are then checked to find which one(s) became radioactive and turned blue.
+To find the sentinel lymph node (or nodes), a nuclear medicine doctor injects a small amount of a radioactive substance into the area of the melanoma.
+After the substance has travelled to the lymph node areas near the tumor, a special camera is used to see if the radioactive substance collects in one or more sentinel lymph nodes.
+Once the radioactive area has been marked, the patient is taken to where the surgery will be done and a blue dye is injected in the same place as the radioactive substance.
+A small incision is then made where the nuclear medicine doctor has marked, and the lymph nodes are then checked to find which one(s) became radioactive and turned blue.
 These sentinel nodes are removed and looked at under a microscope.

-If the sentinel node does not contain melanoma cells, no more lymph node surgery is needed because it is very unlikely the melanoma would have spread beyond this point.
+If there are no melanoma cells in the sentinel nodes, no more lymph node surgery is needed because it is very unlikely the melanoma would have spread beyond this point.
 If melanoma cells are found in the sentinel node, the remaining lymph nodes in this area are removed and looked at as well.
 This is known as a lymph node dissection (see “Surgery for melanoma skin cancer”).

-If a lymph node near a melanoma is abnormally large, a sentinel node biopsy may not be needed.
+If a lymph node near a melanoma is abnormally large, a sentinel node biopsy probably won’t be needed.
 The enlarged node is simply biopsied.

 Lab tests of biopsy samples

-Samples from any biopsies you have will be sent to a lab, where a pathologist (a doctor who is specially trained to diagnose disease) will look at them under a microscope for melanoma cells.
+Samples from any biopsies will be sent to a lab, where a doctor called a pathologist will look at them under a microscope for melanoma cells.
 Often, skin samples are sent to a dermatopathologist, a doctor who has special training in making diagnoses from skin samples.

-If the doctor can’t tell for sure if the sample contains melanoma cells just by looking at it, special tests may be done on the cells to try to confirm the diagnosis.
+If the doctor can’t tell for sure if melanoma cells are in the sample just by looking at it, special tests will be done on the cells to try to confirm the diagnosis.
 These tests have names such as immunohistochemistry (IHC), fluorescence in situ hybridization (FISH), and comparative genomic hybridization (CGH).